SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ##### General TCP over TLS with passthrough to broker

-In this case the ingress does not terminate TLS, only provides routing to the broker Pod based on the hostname provided in the SNI extension of the Client Hello at TLS connection setup.
-Since it will pass through TLS traffic directly to the broker as opaque data, this enables the use of ingress for any TCP-based protocol using TLS as transport.
+In this case the ingress does not terminate TLS; it only provides routing to the broker Pod based on the hostname provided in the SNI extension of the Client Hello at TLS connection setup.
+Because it passes TLS traffic directly through to the broker as opaque data, any TCP-based protocol using TLS as transport is enabled for ingress.

-The TLS passthrough capability must be explicitly enabled on the NGINX ingress controller, as it is off by default.
+The TLS passthrough capability must be explicitly enabled on the NGINX ingress controller, because it is off by default.
 This can be done by editing the `ingress-nginx-controller` "Deployment" in the `ingress-nginx` namespace.
 1. Open the controller for editing: `kubectl edit deployment ingress-nginx-controller --namespace ingress-nginx`
 2. Search where the `nginx-ingress-controller` arguments are provided, insert `--enable-ssl-passthrough` to the list and save.
 For more information refer to the [NGINX User Guide](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).
 Also note the potential performance impact of using SSL Passthrough mentioned here.

 The Ingress manifest specifies "passthrough" by adding the `nginx.ingress.kubernetes.io/ssl-passthrough: "true"` annotation.

 The deployed PubSub+ broker(s) must have TLS configured with a certificate that includes DNS names in CN and/or SAN, that match the host used.
-In the example the broker server certificate may specify the host `*.broker1.bar.com`, so multiple services can be exposed from `broker1`, distinguished by the host FQDN.
+In the example, the broker server certificate can specify the host `*.broker1.bar.com`, so multiple services can be exposed from `broker1`, distinguished by the host FQDN.

 The protocol client must support SNI.
 It depends on the client if it uses the server certificate CN or SAN for host name validation.
 Most recent clients use SAN, for example the PubSub+ Java API requires host DNS names in the SAN when using SNI.